anupyldd/math/README.md

-This repository contains a single header math library.<br/>
-The library includes a number of common mathematical structures, <br/>
-constants and operations.
-Available functionaliry is listed<br/>
-at the top of the header file.
+This repository contains a single header math library.
+The library includes a number of common mathematical structures, constants and operations.
+Available functionality is listed at the top of the header file.